 The 2018 exercise should be of sufficient length to provide companies with time to calculate, validate and submit the results.

+It should also not overlap with other reporting requirements and EIOPA should be cognisant of potential parallel field testing/data collection exercises that companies are engaged in, at national/European/global level.

 Scenarios should be provided far enough in advance for companies to integrate these into systems as part their regular reporting process.

 A possible timeline for the 2018 exercise could be: